-When I originally started my natural journey back in March of this year, I had no idea how much I would learn about my hair.
+When I originally started my natural journey, I had no idea how much I would learn about my hair.
 I've never been one of those girls who was good at sticking to a regimen, so I never even tried.
 I became a product junkie, buying every good product I researched, and just did my hair from day to day.
 Through much trial and error (and wasted time, hair, and money), I learned that my hair taught me what it needed, wanted, and very much created its own regimen!

 What has my hair told me it likes?